History

 Current state

-The church avoided major transformations in the early modern period, but despite this, the original top of the tower was changed, some windows were replaced, and the chancel arcade was rebuilt in the 19th century.
-The southern entrance to the church is also early modern, and the original portal has been bricked up.
-Inside the church, the 14th-century baptismal font has been preserved.
+The church avoided major transformations in the early modern period, but despite this, the original top of the tower was changed, some windows were replaced or renewed, and the chancel arcade was rebuilt in the 19th century.
+The present southern entrance to the church and the western window of the tower are also modern, while the original late Gothic northern portal is visible but blocked.
+Inside the church, only a 14th-century baptismal font has been preserved.

 bibliography: